gesellkammer/maelzel/docs/configkeys.rst

 .. _config_quant_minbeatfractionacrossbeats:

 quant.minBeatFractionAcrossBeats:
-    | Default: **1.0**  -- ``float``
+    | Default: **0.5**  -- ``float``
-    | *when merging durations across beats, a mergef duration cannot be smaller than this duration.
+    | *when merging durations across beats, a merged totalDuration cannot be smaller than this totalDuration.
 This is to prevent joining durations across beats which might result in high rhythmic complexity*

 .. _config_quant_nestedtuplets: